Back to News

 Paste a playlist URL and every track becomes its own stem folder — and its own colour-coded scene in one combined set, each warped to its own BPM and chained to the next.
 A whole crate, launchable from one grid.
 No other stem tool expands a playlist; the best of them batch a folder you already downloaded.

-Drop the project on your Force and the stems are already in the clip matrix — cue sections as launch rows, stems as track columns, warped to tempo, Follow Actions chaining the scenes.
+This isn't a lesser export — the project you get for the Force and MPC is near one-to-one with the Ableton one.
+Drop it on your Force and the stems are already in the clip matrix: the same bar or cue sections as launch rows, stems as track columns, warped to tempo, Follow Actions chaining them.
 Akai's own MPC Stems add-on is $9.99 for four stems with no layout.
 This is free and lays the whole thing out for you.
 Nobody else builds a playable Force or MPC project — free or paid.

 Stem off a video and keep the picture